gregorio-project/gregorio/UPGRADE.md

     \grechangestyle{abovelinetext}{\small\it}

+Additionally, if you had been raising the initial and big initial (i.e., with `\raisebox`) with `\greinitialformat` and `\grebiginitialformat`, you will not be able to do that with styles.
+In order to raise the initial and big initial, respectively change the `initialraise` and `biginitialraise` dimensions.

 ### Centering scheme

 The gabc `centering-scheme` header is now deprecated and will disappear soon.
 Use the `\grelyriccentering` command from TeX instead.
 If you were using `centering-scheme: latine;` in gabc, now use `\grelyriccentering{vowel}` in the TeX file that includes the gabc.
 If you were using `centering-scheme: english;` in gabc, now use `\grelyriccentering{syllable}` in the TeX file that includes the gabc.